 July 1, 2011

 Free from the Law of Sin and Death.
-In Romans, Paul explained that all people have sinned and fallen short of the glory of God (Romans 3:23, page 1762).
-We also know from Romans that the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord (Romans 6:23, page 1766).
-Therefore, whether slave or free, Jewish or gentile, young or old, we all need salvation from God to free us from the death penalty of sin.
-On the eternal level of salvation, Christ freed us once and for all the law of sin and death.
+In Romans, Paul explained that all people have sinned and fallen short of the glory of God (Romans 3:23).
+We also know from Romans that the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord (Romans 6:23).
+Therefore, whether slave or free, Jewish or Gentile, young or old, we all need salvation from God to free us from the death penalty of sin.
+On the eternal level of salvation, Christ freed us once and for all from the law of sin and death.

-So we learn more about Judgment and Decrees today.
+So we learn more about Judgments and Decrees today.

 ● As believers in Christ, we experience no condemnation from God.